chrisjdavie/leetcode_2025/to_revisit.md

 2025/04/28
 - got confused with inequalities again...
 - got really confused with inequalities.
 Starting to see how people do this stuff reliably though...

+### l_0036_valid_sudoku
+2025/04/28
+- got most right, but made a mistake at the end as to what I was indexing over